 Can I edit the auto-generated captions myself?

 Yes.
-If you would like to improve and edit the auto-generated captions that were generated for your course, you can do so by following these steps:
+If you would like to improve and edit the auto-generated captions that were generated for your course, you can do so by using the captions editing tool.
+For steps on how to use the editing tool, please click here.

 Can I still upload my own captions to my course?